Learn To Spend, Save, & Give

 Spending Jar

-Money placed in this jar can be used to buy anything you like, including small items and fun treats just for you.
+Money placed in this jar can be used to buy things in the near future, including small items and fun treats just for you.
 This is known as discretionary spending.

 Saving Jar